gabrielasd/pyeom/docs/source/installation.rst

 ..
-    : This file is part of EOMEE.
+    : This file is part of PyEOM.
     :
-    : EOMEE is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
+    : PyEOM is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
     :
-    : EOMEE is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
+    : PyEOM is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License : for more details.
     :
-    : You should have received a copy of the GNU General Public License : along with EOMEE.
+    : You should have received a copy of the GNU General Public License : along with PyEOM.
 If not, see <http://www.gnu.org/licenses/>.

 .. _installation:

 Installation
 ############

-EOMEE might be available to install from PyPI or Conda later on, but for now you should install it manually via ``pip``.
-EOMEE is a pure Python library, so this process is simple.
+PyEOM might be available to install from PyPI or Conda later on, but for now you should install it manually via ``pip``.
+PyEOM is a pure Python library, so this process is simple.

 Dependencies
 ============

-The following programs/libraries are required to run EOMEE:
+The following programs/libraries are required to run PyEOM:

 -  Python_ (≥3.6)
 -  NumPy_ (≥1.13)
 -  SciPy_ (≥1.0)
 -  Pytest_ (optional: to run tests)
--  Pip_ (optional: to install EOMEE)
+-  Pip_ (optional: to install PyEOM)

-The following programs/libraries are required to build the EOMEE documentation:
+The following programs/libraries are required to build the PyEOM documentation:

 -  Sphinx_ (≥ 3.5)
 -  `Read the Docs Sphinx Theme`__